 With majestic volcanoes, expanses of backcountry rarely explored, and generations of experienced fly fishing guides, Patagonia is a land filled with amazing fly fishing trips.
 In fact, choosing which country—Chile or Argentina—provides an exciting component to planning a trip.

-Patagonia is one of the premier freshwater fly fishing destinations in the world – a productive, one-of-a-kind region in South America that is home to dozens of lodges, experienced and professional guides, and more rivers, streams and lakes that can possibly be fished in a lifetime.
-The options and choices are endless, which is why deciding on where, when and how to fish Patagonia can at times be overwhelming.
+Patagonia is one of the premier freshwater fly fishing destinations in the world – a productive, one-of-a-kind region in South America that is home to dozens of lodges, experienced and professional guides, and more rivers, streams, and lakes that can possibly be fished in a lifetime.
+The options and choices are endless, which is why deciding on where, when, and how to fish Patagonia can at times be overwhelming.
 But, whether you choose a fly fishing trip to Chile or a trip to Argentina, your experience will surely be one of the best guided fly fishing trips in the world.

 Considered a bucket list trip for many anglers, a guided fly fishing trip in New Zealand is a lot more attainable than you may think.
-Sure, this is the land of heli-fishing and sight-fishing to enormous brown trout during an “epic Mouse Year,” but, first-time anglers to this island nation, paired with the correct New Zealand fly fishing guide, can discover why New Zealand is a destination for all abilities of anglers.
+Sure, this is the land of heli-fishing and sight-fishing to enormous brown trout during an “epic Mouse Year,” but, first-time anglers to this island nation, paired with a correct New Zealand fly fishing guide, can discover why New Zealand is a destination for all abilities of anglers.

-Yellow Dog got its start in Belize twenty years ago.
+Yellow Dog got its start in Belize over twenty years ago.
 Belize is home to some of the finest saltwater flats on the planet.
 The entire coastline of this beautiful Central American country hosts a broad range of species and a variety of different fishing scenarios.
 Whether you’re looking for a fishing-focused adventure, a first-time saltwater experience, or the perfect couples or family vacation; fly fishing in Belize truly offers something for everyone